 The more we learn about the body and how it functions, the more we understand that it must be treated as a whole.
-Something that affects one part of your body is likely to have consequences elsewhere, and symptoms that appear in one location might actually be derived from another.
+Something that affects one part of your body is likely to have consequences elsewhere, and symptoms that appear in one area might be caused by the condition of another.

 How Stress Affects Your Digestive System

 The short-term fight-or-flight response reprioritizes your internal functions, leading to a slowing of your digestive processes.
 This is just one of the immediate effects that stress has on your digestion.
-However, it’s actually chronic, long-term stress that has more serious consequences for your digestive health.
+Chronic, long-term stress that has even more serious consequences for your digestive health.
+(2)

 Chronic, Long-Term Stress Is Much More Problematic

 Extended psychological stress has been linked to a host of changes in the gut.
-Research has shown that stress changes the crucial balance of microorganisms that exist in the intestines.
-This has huge implications for your overall health.
+Research has shown that stress changes the crucial balance of microorganisms that exist in the intestines, which can have major implications for your overall health.
+(3)

-If you’ve ever gone through a long period of stress, you may have noticed that you got sick more often.
-And when you got sick, chances are you were sicker for longer.
-One reason for this is that your gut flora forms a very important part of your immune system.
+If you’ve ever been stressed for a long period of time, you may have noticed that you got sick more often – and took longer to recover.
+This is because your gut flora forms a very important part of your immune system.

 Although research in humans has been limited, studies on mice have shown that stress leads to very significant changes in the gut flora.
-The diversity of microorganisms in the gut was reduced, and certain strains of bacteria began to colonize more effectively and aggressively than others.
-There is a good argument for taking probiotic supplements during stressful times, specifically to counteract this.
+The diversity of microorganisms in the gut is reduced, and certain microorganisms begin to colonize more effectively and aggressively than others.
+(4)

-Chronic stress doesn’t just lead to weakened immunity.
-It also has a number of effects that most people would more closely link to the digestive system.
-GERD, ulcers, and IBS have all been linked to psychological stress.
-And there are suggestions that chemical changes in the gut may lead to a weakening in the intestinal walls, contributing to Leaky Gut Syndrome.
+Chronic stress doesn’t just lead to reduced immune function.
+Stress impacts the body in a number of ways, beginning with the gut.
+Digestive disorders such as GERD, ulcers, and IBS have all been linked to psychological stress.
+Researchers have also suggested that chemical changes in the gut may lead to a weakening in the intestinal walls, contributing to Leaky Gut Syndrome.